Rexarrior/HiddenMassStorageUtility/README.md

   * -o - Offset for reading or writing data to drive

-  * -d --drive - Physical drive for apply specidied action
+  * -d  - Physical drive for apply specidied action

-  * -b --bytes - Bytes to read.
+  * -b  - Bytes to read.
 To use with rd mode

 # Sample: